-- Technology can make things happen faster.
-It can save me time and effort, and make me more efficient.
+- Technology can speed things up.
+It can save me time and effort, and help me become more efficient.

 - Most of the technology out there is made with the average user in mind.
 The creators of devices and software are trying their best to meet me half-way.